2BrainsProjects/PS/code/js/README.md

-# Gomoku Frontend Technical Document
+# Anonichat Frontend Technical Document

 This document contains the frontend internal software organization and the main implementation challenges.